-Put The “Event” Back In Your Training Event
+Put the “Event” Back In Your Training Event

 Training is a part of life.
 We submit ourselves to it for our paid jobs, for our volunteer roles, and as we seek to pick up new skill sets (birth classes, anyone?).
 But if we’re honest, the vast majority of training events feel like they were an afterthought at the hand of the organizer.
 Think back to the last training you sat in on at your job, your church, wherever.
 How many of these things were true?